rvberloo/tsne-csharp_Math.Net/README.md

 This C# implementation is a (mostly) direct translation of the original Python implementation written by researcher L. van der Maaten, who co-authored the original t-SNE paper.
 The original paper is "Visualizing Data using t-SNE" (2008), L. van der Maaten and G. Hinton.
 A link to the original Python implementation of t-SNE is at https://lvdmaaten.github.io/tsne/.

+1/10/2025
+The implementation was refactored to use MathNet.Numerics for matrix operations.
+This improved performance and reduced the amount of code.
+It also allows the use of MKL accelaration if MathNet.Numerics.MKL is installed.

+A second large dataset containing the MNIST handwritten digits was included in the examples.
+The MNIST data is available at http://yann.lecun.com/exdb/mnist/.
+The MNIST data contains 70,000 images of handwritten digits, each image being 28x28 pixels.
+Each image was flattened to a 784-element vector, and the t-SNE implementation was used to reduce the 70,000x784 dataset to a 70,000x2 dataset.
+The reduced data was then graphed using Python's matplotlib library.
+The graph shows that the t-SNE reduction accurately grouped the digits.

 ## Demo Data

 The t-SNE implementation was tested using a tiny 12-item subset of the Penguin Dataset.
 The data is: